The Nick Foles Legend Grows in Win over Bears Marked by Controversy, Disbelief

 The Nick Foles Legend Grows in Win over Bears Marked by Controversy, DisbeliefJanuary 7, 2019

 We keep waiting for the wheels to fall off the Nick Foles carriage.
 But they don't.
 Foles instead has added some rims to it.
 Some hydraulics.
-And the Nick Foles carriage is now a sweet ride—built like a tank, rolls smooth like a Lexus.
+And the Nick Foles carriage is now a sweet ride—built like a tank but rolls smooth like a Lexus.

 He was supposed to lose early in the playoffs last year.
 He didn't.
 He was supposed to get obliterated in the NFC title game last year.
 He won.
 He was supposed to lose to the greatest coach-quarterback duo ever in last year's Super Bowl.
 Hell to the nah.

 We keep waiting for Foles to crumble, but instead, his onions get bigger and his victories keep stacking up.
-This time, on Sunday, it was beating the Bears at home, 16-15 in crazy wild card game.
+This time, on Sunday, it was beating the Bears at home 16-15 in a crazy wild-card game.
 Foles magic—and a missed field goal—ended the Bears' 12-win season and sent the 9-7 Eagles to play the Saints next.

 Maybe the game will be remembered most for the 43-yard field-goal try that didn't just hit the upright; it hit the upright and the crossbar.
-But before that was more Foles doing Foles things—a touchdown throw to Golden Tate to put the Eagles ahead and on their way to 4-0 their past four playoff games (all with Foles as QB) and 4-0 in their past four games overall since he took back over the starting job from Carson Wentz.
+But before that was more Foles doing Foles things—a touchdown throw to Golden Tate to put the Eagles ahead and on their way to 4-0 in their past four playoff games (all with Foles as QB) and 4-0 in their past four games overall since he took back over the starting job from the injured Carson Wentz.

-And besides, only in Foles' unicornian world do you get a double doink.
+And besides, only in Foles' unicornian world do you get a double-doink.
 In fact, unicorns wear necklaces with the face of Nick Foles on them.

 Jeff Pearlman @jeffpearlman